Life insurance is a fundamental part of one’s financial safety net. But having life insurance and having enough of it are two different issues.

 “A 30-year-old with two kids might expect another 35 years of earnings,” he continued.
 “If he or she would average $100,000 a year over that time — remember these paychecks will grow with inflation — the total earnings to be replaced is $3.5 million.”

 Beyond the basic income question are matters of future family needs, like a mortgage or college educations.
-Many people opt to consult a financial advisor to sort out the exact needs and options.
+Many people opt to consult a financial professional to sort out the exact needs and options.

 2 Bureau of Labor Statistics, “Number of Jobs, Labor Market Experience, and Earnings Growth Among